For motorcyclists who live in harsh climates, making sure your bike is stored properly before winter strikes is essential.

 Each model has its own requirements, but there are general guidelines that can help you make sure your bike is protected from cold weather as well as moisture, the number one enemy when temperatures drop.

-Here are six vital tips for safe motorcycle storage:
+Here are seven vital tips for safe motorcycle storage:

-Storing your vehicle indoors, particularly in a climate-controlled self-storage unit or a heated garage, will protect your bike from moisture and rust.
+Storing your vehicle indoors, particularly in a climate-controlled self-storage unit or a heated garage, will protect your bike from moisture, rust and corrosion.

 “You don’t want to store it in a place that is cold and damp,” said Marc Zimmerman, author of The Essential Guide to Motorcycle Maintenance.